-This is structured as an Honors/AP course, which means the textbook we use, our approach, and our expectations of performance are college-level expectations.
-Students can still pass the course with less-than-AP level performance; their transcript will reflect whether lab credit, honors credit, or AP credit has been achieved.
+Core Courses: While a Core course is not an AP course, it is an honors course, which means the textbook we use, our approach, and our expectations of performance are college-level expectations.
+Students can still pass the course with less-than-honors level performance; their transcript will reflect whether lab credit or honors credit.

 Please do not equate exam percentages with the standard 70% = C, 80% = B, 90% = A performance ratings used by many high schools; in particular, exams are only one part of the student work I use to assess overall performance.
-Exam performance is, however, something of an indicator for likely standard exam performance.
-The scale below is a rough guide of performance mapped to traditional grades for a sophomore level student; juniors and seniors would need to secure higher levels of performance for the same grade.
+Exam performance is, however, something of an indicator for successful college-level performance in the physical sciences.

-Evaluations sent to students at midyear and at the end of the course contain the raw scores for each area used to determine overall performance (homework, quizzes, class participation, semester reports, and examinations).
-These scores are weighted — exams count more than quizzes — and then normed against the student's grade level to determine a final numerical score that allows the student's performance to be fairly compared to students in other institutions.
+Evaluations sent to students at midyear and at the end of the course contain the raw scores for each area used to determine overall performance (homework, reports, quizzes, class participation, and examinations).
+These scores are weighted — exams may count for up to 60% of the grade, individually-assigned posting problems, mastery exercises, and quizzes count 35% of the grade, and class participation counts for at least 5% of the grade.
+In those courses (biology and astronomoy) where students prepare semester reports, the report grade is considered part of the semester exam grade.
+Scores are adjusted for the student's grade level to determine a final numerical score that allows the student's performance to be fairly compared to students taking the course in a normal sequence in other institutions.
 A letter grade is assigned on the basis of this final numerical score.

 Assignments: To get to the assignment for a given day,

 Please note that not all materials will be posted prior to the start of the course in September, since I am currently revising many of them, based on experiences over the last two years with our new format.
 Links for each set of assignments will generally be active at least one week in advance.